Table of Contents

 A month ago, we had a chance to look into the cheapest tempered glass pc case DEEPCOOL Matrexx 30.
 Today, we are checking one more budget tempered glass chasey from a DEEPCOOL.
 This time it’s an ATX case called E-Shield.
 I know some of you missed an unboxing video of Matrexx 30 so please check at the bottom of this post.
 Since it’s no-brainer 23 EUR tempered glass chasey.
 Also, if you are interested in similar content, be sure to subscribe to my Youtube channel so you do not miss upcoming videos.
 And let’s get started!

 So this my friends, this is a budget tempered glass PC case DEEPCOOL E-SHIELD.
-It’s a second cheapest tempered glass case DEEPCOOL is making at only 31 EUR in my country and up to 50 EUR in other European countries.
+It’s the second cheapest tempered glass case DEEPCOOL is making at only 31 EUR in my country and up to 50 EUR in other European countries.
 Around 49 dollars in Canada.
 But it was kind of hard to find e-shield in the US market, even though almost any other DEEPCOOL case is fairly available.

 Side pannel is fully solid, without any ridge, but as you are about to see, later on, you will have plenty of space for your cable management.